 Generally, groundwater elevations mimic surface topography, and groundwater flows from higher lying ground towards lower lying springs or valleys (drainage lines).
 The general groundwater flow direction will thus be in a southern direction.

 8.4 Pumptesting

-The newly drilled borehole (construction details summarized in Figure 4 below) was pumptested from 5 to 10 March 2021.
+The newly drilled borehole was pumptested from 27 August 2021 to 4 September 2021.
 The pump test was conducted by Welltek Services and the pumptesting data is attached in Appendix 4.